futureseas/EconAnalysis/README.md

 Economic analysis of the project (e.g. landings model and discrete choice model)

 ## Landing model (paper draft: econ_landings_paper.pdf)
-In this paper we analayze how precese of squid and sardine affects landings of this two species, taking into consideration closures and no-fishing decision.
+In this paper we analayze how probability of precense of squid and sardine affects landings of these two species, taking into consideration closures and no-fishing decision.
-Interralation between species come from their abundance.
+Interralation between species come from their probability of precense.

 + Work to do...
   + Do model with closure years perform better?